Joined: Fri 09-05-2003 10:24AM Posts: 3589 Location: Oklahoma! Where the wind comes sweeping down the p l a i n s !

 This isn't a difficult concept.
 Why is this event being held in the first place?
 (I actually want to see an answer to this question)

-_________________ Ever get that feeling of deja vu?
+Ever get that feeling of deja vu?

 Who actually goes on campus during the day anyway?
 I walk from Havener to CS or HSS once a day in late afternoon and never see anything that is happening on campus.